mollywilliams/grace-notes.github.io/_topics/occupation-with-christ.md

 This love for Jesus Christ can only come about through applied Bible truth.

 Eph.
-3:19, and to know the love of Christ which surpasses knowledge, that you may be filled up to all the fulness of God.
+3:19, _and to know the love of Christ which surpasses knowledge, that you may be filled up to all the fullness of God._

 1 Pet.
-1:8, and though you have not seen Him, you love Him [occupation with Christ], and though you do not see Him now, but believe in Him, you greatly rejoice with joy inexpressible and full of glory,
+1:8, _and though you have not seen Him, you love Him [occupation with Christ], and though you do not see Him now, but believe in Him, you greatly rejoice with joy inexpressible and full of glory,_

 Joy and occupation with Christ always go together, you can’t have one without the other.
 The glory with which you are filled is Bible truth, and this emphasizes the fact that you have come to know Christ through perception and application of the Word of God.